Scientists are stumped by a photograph taken by the Hubble Telescope, and some believe it shows "the gates of heaven."

 The code that I wrote only sorts in one direction at a time, right to left, from bright to dark.
 If I want the lines to appear vertically I have to feed the image into the algorithm rotated 90 degrees.
 Kim’s will sort both vertically and horizontally at the same time, but for reasons that I don’t yet understand, the horizontal sorts are more prominent.

-We reached out to the artist for comment.
-He has not yet directly responded to us, but did post the following on his Instagram account:
+We reached out to the artist for comment, who posted the following on his Instagram account in response: